-0.1 What is the Consolidated JTC 1 Supplement?
+0.1 What is the Consolidated ISO Supplement?

-The ISO/IEC Directives Part 1 define the basic procedures to be followed in the development of International Standards and other publications.
-This Consolidated JTC 1 Supplement contains the procedures specific to JTC 1.
+The ISO/IEC Directives define the basic procedures to be followed in the development of International Standards and other publications.
+This Consolidated ISO Supplement (also referred to as the "ISO Supplement") contains both the ISO/IEC Directives, Part 1 and the procedures specific to ISO which were formerly referred to as the "ISO Supplement".